-Sun's goal is to promote user interest in renting core applications over the internet, said Joyce Becknell, an analyst at Aberdeen Group.
-In May, for instance, Sun launched a program called ServiceProvider.Com to sell hardware, software and services to application hosting vendors and internet service providers.
+Sun's goal is to promote user interest in renting core applications over the Internet, said Joyce Becknell, an analyst at Aberdeen Group in Boston.
+In May, for instance, Sun launched a program called ServiceProvider.Com to sell hardware, software and services to application hosting vendors and Internet service providers.

 "Sun is just trying to make sure that service vendors have the tools and applications that will make such services viable [for more users]," Becknell said.

-Rentable internet applications are usually ready-made software that runs on remote servers hosted and managed by service providers and accessed by users via browsers.
+Rentable Internet applications are usually ready-made software that run on remote servers hosted and managed by service providers and accessed by users via browsers.
 Forrester Research projects that the market for such services will be worth $US6.4 billion by 2001.